Healthy Living Within Arm’s Reach

 Develop an Education section that can be scaled

-The Design Phase
+Design

-In addition to the significant uptick in food insecurity due to COVID-19, it was not lost on us that Tangelo’s primary audience includes vulnerable populations.
-As we could potentially handle sensitive health information, the client’s top priority was to gain user trust.
+In addition to the significant uptick in food insecurity due to the COVID-19 pandemic, it was not lost on us that Tangelo’s primary audience includes vulnerable populations.
+As we could potentially handle sensitive health information, our top priority was to gain user trust.
 We had many in-depth conversations with the client about ethics and security around personally identifiable information (PII).
+We believed that building trust with the users should be rooted in transparency and effective communication throughout the Tangelo ecosystem.

 Replacing a bare Wallet section with a more robust Education section